Interactive vs Static Export¶

 Saving to an HTML file¶

-Any figure can be saved an HTML file using the
+Any figure can be saved as an HTML file using the

 write_html method.
 These HTML files can be opened in any web browser to access the fully interactive figure.